-Absolute Priority 4-Serving Rural Communities
+Àbsolute Priority 4-Serving Rural Communities.

-Under this priority, we provide funding to projects addressing one of the absolute priorities established for the 2014 Validation i3 competition and under which the majority of students to be served are enrolled in rural local educational agencies (as defined in this notice).
+Under this priority, we provide funding to projects that address one of the absolute priorities established for the FY 2016 Validation i3 competition and under which the majority of students to be served are enrolled in rural local educational agencies (as defined in this notice).

-Competitive Preference Priorities: For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i) we award one additional point to applications that meet the first competitive preference priority, two additional points to applications that meet the second competitive preference priority, and one additional point to applications that meet the third competitive preference priority.
+Competitive Preference Priorities: For FY 2016 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
+Under 34 CFR 75.105(c)(2)(i) we award three additional points to applications that meet the competitive preference priority.